 Anaplastic lymphoma kinase (ALK) fusion oncogene positive non-small cell lung cancer

-Initial systemic chemotherapy for advanced non-small cell lung cancer without a driver mutation
+Systemic therapy for the initial management of advanced non-small cell lung cancer without a driver mutation

 Systemic therapy for advanced non-small cell lung cancer in elderly patients and patients with a poor performance status